 e) Resolution 167 (Rev. Busan, 2014) of this conference, on strengthening ITU capabilities for electronic meetings and means to advance the work of the Union, which emphasizes that there is a need for procedures to ensure fair and equitable participation by all;

 f) Resolution 71 (Rev. Busan, 2014) of this conference,

+recalling also

+a) the decisions of the two phases of the World Summit on the Information Society (WSIS) concerning non-discriminatory access, in particular §§ 15 of the Tunis Commitment which recognizes the principles of universal and non-discriminatory access to ICTs for all nations;

+b) the United Nations General Assembly resolution on "Transforming our world: the 2030 Agenda for Sustainable Development" (A/RES/70/1),

 taking into account